Nuxt is an open source meta front end framework for Vue js. It makes web development simple and powerful.

-Static Site Generation is a very hot topic right now (aka JAMStack).
-Instead of switching to another framework and spending time to get used to it, why not kill two birds with one stone?
+Static Site Generation is a hot topic right now (aka JAMStack).
+Instead of switching to another framework and spending time getting used to it, you can meet all your needs with one framework?

 Nuxt.js supports generating a static website based on your Vue application.
-It is the "best of both worlds" as you don't need a server but still have SEO benefits because Nuxt will pre-render all pages and include the necessary HTML.
-Also, you can deploy the resulting page easily to Netlify or Vercel.
+It's the "best of both worlds" as you don't need a server but still have SEO benefits because Nuxt will pre-render all pages and include the necessary HTML.
+Also, you can deploy the resulting pages to Netlify or Vercel.

-Applications are optimized out of the box.
+You get optimized applications out of the box.
 We do our best to build performant applications by utilizing Vue.js and Node.js best practices.
 Squeezing every unnecessary bit out of your app Nuxt includes a bundle analyzer and lots of opportunities to fine-tune your app.

 You can choose from more than 50 awesome modules to make your development faster and easier.
-You don't have to reinvent the wheel to get PWA benefits, add Google Analytics to your page or generate a sitemap.
+You don't have to there is no need to fiddle around setting up service workers to get PWA benefits, add Google Analytics to your page or generate a sitemap.